jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 The quality of the embedding model can be measured in terms of accuracy, since the embedding model is obtained from training a classification task during which audio features of different words yield corresponding words (or background noise).

-The performance of the KWS task can also be measure in terms of accuracy--whether the embedded input is correctly classified as target, non-target, or background noise.
+The performance of the KWS task can also be measured in terms of accuracy--whether the embedded input is correctly classified as target, non-target, or background noise.
 We compare the performance of KWS using monolingual and bilingual embeddings.

 ### 5.1 Embedding Model